Table of Contents

 - The paste prepared from leaves is useful in fever, high blood pressure and diabetes.

 - Leaf juice is given in cough as it has expectorant action.

-- Leaf juice with honey, three times a day, is useful in treatment of fever, cough.
-Fever which occurs at irregular intervals and is not continuous or steady, the leaves juice in dose of 10 ml, twice a day for five days is given.
+- Leaf juice with honey, three times a day, is useful in the treatment of fever, cough.
+Fever which occurs at irregular intervals and is not continuous or steady, the leaves juice in a dose of 10 ml, twice a day for five days is given.

 - Leaves juice is given with sugar for intestinal ailments.

 - The decoction or Kadha of leaves is extensively used by Ayurvedic physicians for the treatment of arthritis, obstinate sciatica, malaria, intestinal worms and as a tonic, cholagogue and laxative.

 White-orange aromatic flowers on oral administration tones stomach, prevents gas formation, astringent to bowel, prevents excess bile secretion by the liver, cures cough.
 The corolla tube is bright orange in colour due to nyctanthin, which is similar to colouring substance of saffron.

 The powder of stem bark is useful in the treatment of rheumatic joint pain and malaria.
 In Orissa, stem bark of Parijata is boiled with dry ginger power and pippali or long pepper.
 This is taken orally for two days to cure malaria.

 For sciatica:Take 3-4 leaves and grind them and boil with water and drain and drink twice in day.